windmaomao/windmaomao.github.io/resume/project.md

 : TopFitPros
 : *AngularJS* *NodeJS* {.labels}
 : Proof of concept of recipe ingredients guide application where users are guided to select healthy food based on carbs, proteins, fats and other personal preference.
 Internal state machine is built so that user will be suggested with choices based on six guidances step by step.
 At each step, user might be stopped to ask to substitute with healthy food or adjust food quantities based on personal preference.

+Meds Dashboard

+: Sep 2014 - Mar 2015
+: RxAnte
+: Provided enterprise PHP/Drupal development, support and deployment for a hospital/insurance/doctor relationship web application which helps their patients to adhere with their existing medications therefore upgrade ranking star in the healthcare system.
+The projects creates dashboard to present data collected from doctor office and insurance company, and try to predict the patient behaviors.
+Analyzed data for each account (multi-tenent) are sampled from 10-20 contracts with average 0.5 to 5 millions patients.
+: - Environment: Drupal 7 deployed in centOS with vagrant support
+  - HIPPA Server: HIPPA for health care privacy with two factor VPN protections
+  - Continuous Integration: Continious integrated dev server with auto git pull
+  - Service API: Use Slim framework to build rest service API that hosts all data
+  - Theming: Drupal theme and renderable array are extensively used
+  - IE 8 Compatibility: Resove background, round corner, table-cell and css compression

+HMS -HSDM

+: Harvard
+: Feb - May 2014
+: Provided Drupal 7 architect and development for Harvard university HR hiring process.
+The project creates 8 content types, 6 user roles, and 6 custom workflow supporting 5 distinct hiring state.
+Fields are shared between different content and has custom permission control built-in to limit access by user roles and hiring states.
+Automatic tests has been performed to rigorously make sure each user role and hiring state is implemented correctly.
+: - Data Modeling: candidate, instructor, location etc
+  - Workflow and Permissions:design workflow states and transition permissions
+  - Automated Test:Design automatic web test to test user role and permissions
+  - Form Customization: conditional fields with roles permissions

+Stemcell

+: Jan - Feb 2014
+: AlphaMed Press
+: Drupal 7 migration and redesign.
+Redesign of web portal hosting latest journal article migrated from a legacy Joomla database.
+Lead a team of 5 with two backend and one front-end developers, and one content manager to accomplish the site.
+And we hit a deadline right before the site is ready for two conference audience across US in cutting edge cancer research communities.
+(150 hours)
+: - Design migration strategy from Joomla
+  - Construct 25 pages with various layouts
+  - Two week deadline met, finish fast and deploy solid

+Awards

+: Nov 2013 - Apr 2014
+: DesignHammer
+: Practice Greenhealth
+: Provided Drupal 7 architect and development for a hospital startup environmental excellence awards application for more accurately meanture and track sustainbility performance of hospitals by allowing members to assess and track sustainability accomplishments.
+320 awards (by 2013) are given to health care facilities and business members that show achievement in varying levels of excellence in sustainability overt he course of the calendar year.
+The project evloves into discovery, phase I, phase II and deployment stages, and took 9 month and 2000 billable hours by a team with two developers (me as the lead) and one project manager.
+The site has been launched with stats of 800,000 responses, 200 hospitals and 25,000 peek daily page views.
+: - Drupal Migration: Custom module to handle large complicated dataset migration from legacy excel sheets
+  - Organic Group: When application is created, 8000 questions are auto-populated inside
+  - Form API: Questions are presented using Form API with input type dynamically populated from database
+  - Dashboard Design: Display all application percentage completion status for each client
+  - Review Workflow: Reviewer dashboard to assign, track and manage review process
+  - Cron & Batch: Batch job is heavily used for time-consuming functionalities, ex.
+Creation and reporting
+  - Mathematic Formula: Excel cell calculation is implemented between questions upon frone-end
+  - Score Management: Points are assigned for each question, and totaled for each application
+  - Report & Export: Mass data assignment with import and export capability
+  - Browser Compatibility: IE 7,8,9 38% user using IE7 and 96% using Windows

+Oncology

+: Sep 2013 - Feb 2014
+: AlphaMed Press
+: Redesign in Drupal 7 architect and migration from legacy Joomla site of two flagship sites Stemcell and Oncologist which integrateds with iPhone/iPad app using “One Web” solution and pulling articles daily through Stanford Hirewire.
+The site requires 8 user roles, 22 content types, 26 custom modules and 160 admin views.
+They hosts 3000 articles, 48,000 registered users and 120,000 unique visits per month.

+: - Data Modeling: article, interactive Ads, image, video and poll etc
+  - Data Migration:custom migration from Stanford HighWire
+  - User Interface: desktop / mobile theming and interaction
+  - Content Management: import/export and manage content categories

 Trinity